typescript-eslint/typescript-eslint/packages/website/blog/2024-02-12-announcing-typescript-eslint-v7.md

 [typescript-eslint](https://typescript-eslint.io) is the tooling that enables standard JavaScript tools such as [ESLint](https://eslint.org) and [Prettier](https://prettier.io) to support TypeScript code.

+We've been working on infrastructure improvements that will help ensuring long-term interoperability with other tools in the ecosystem.
+In particular this major release tightens our dependency requirements to help set us up for ESLint v9 and includes a new package `typescript-eslint` providing full support for flat config files!

 ## Breaking Changes

 This is a small major release with just three breaking changes:

-1. Update NodeJS engine requirement to `^18.18.0 || >=20.0.0`.
-This means we are dropping support for Node 16, 19 and Node 18 versions prior to `18.18.0`.
+1. Update Node.js engine requirement to `^18.18.0 || >=20.0.0`.
+This means we are dropping support for Node 16, 19, and Node 18 versions prior to `18.18.0`.
 Note that this is the same requirement that ESLint v9 will impose.
 1. Update the TypeScript peer dependency requirement to `>=4.7.4`.
 1. Update the ESLint peer dependency requirement to `^8.56.0`.